sharetribe/flex-docs/src/docs/cookbook-events/set-up-and-use-zapier/index.md

 With Zapier, you can connect your Flex marketplace with more than 3,000 other web apps with just a few clicks.
 You can then build "Zaps", which are automated workflows or sequences of actions that get kicked off by a trigger.
 An event in one app can set in motion an action in a second app and another action in a third app etc.

 Once you’ve created a Zapier account and connected your Flex marketplace account, you can use nine different events in your marketplace as a trigger for actions in other apps.
-Zapier can also perform "search actions" in your marketplace data about users, listings or bookings.
+Zapier can also perform "search actions" in your marketplace data about users, listings or transactions.

 Together this allows you to create complex workflows based on things happening in your marketplace.
 A new booking can trigger the sending of a text message with Twilio.
 A new user sign-up can set into action a campaign of drip emails in Mailchimp.
 A new listing can be automatically posted to any of your marketplace’s social accounts.
 And so much more.